SeedTactics/immutable-collections/website/docs/intro.md

 ## Lists

 This library does not implement an immutable list.
-The [funka/list](npm list) library already contains a high-quality immutable list which can be used in conjunction with the immutable maps in this library.
+The [funkia/list](https://github.com/funkia/list) library already contains a high-quality immutable list which can be used in conjunction with the immutable maps in this library.
 An alternative is to use an OrderedMap as a kind of sequence; use a number key as the index.
 This works well for sorted lists;